dang1412/ccex-api/README.md

 - More to come: Tradingview datafeed, private rest api with api key...

 # Modular structure
 This sample of one way dependencies diagram demonstrates how modules are structured and combined.
-This may differentiated from one exchange to another.
+This may different from one another.

 <p align="center"><img src="assets/ccex-api-sample-structure.png"></p>